 - Sashimi to makizushi: starting off as a baseline, they have to at the very least do it as well as my obachan (grandmother) did, or at the level of my aunts or uncles trying to carry on the tradition of preparing futomaki and California rolls (that’s the Japanese-American side).
 BTW, I have no idea how this came about, but growing up in Denver, we used to eat maguro sashimi with lettuce which maybe was a daikon alternative?

 - Kitchen menu: sushi bars in the States have to appeal to American diners, so I’ll also base things on the tempura, the teriyaki combo’s, to the kaiseki menu (yea right, no way, you will not find it here).

 - Service and atmosphere: I have a design background, so I like design but the hunger from my chutoro belly covering up my 6-pack abs come first.

 I like Taco Bell (Americanized), but eating legit Mexican food is a great way to experience the culture of Mexico, and the same goes for Japanese food.

 - Japanese: the focus is on the natural taste of the ingredient (neta), and the vinegared sushi rice accentuates the flavor/umami and texture.
 Quality ingredients are critical, and sauces to toppings are minimal (it is probably why Japan is one of the fittest countries and ranks #1 in high life expectancy).

-- Americanized: the focus is on rolls and sauces and sauces on top of sauce.
-The quality of the fish and ingredients is not very critical as long as there are strong flavors such as mayo, hot sauce, to eel sauce (the rice exists to absorb soy sauce).
+- Americanized: the focus is on rolls and sauces with sauces on top of sauce.
+The quality of the fish and ingredients is not very critical as long as there are strong flavors such as mayo, hot sauce to eel sauce (the rice exists to absorb soy sauce).